-In the Federation, borrowing and receipt from financial assets in the 2023 budget are planned for BAM 905 million, a 2% decrease compared to the 2022 budget.
-This is to be covered by short-term domestic borrowing (BAM 360.0 million), long-term domestic borrowing (BAM 330.0 million), loans received through the State (BAM 115.0 million), and receipts from financial assets (BAM 100.0 million).
-In addition, a BAM 200 million surplus from the previous period and BAM 169.7 million in earmarked transferred funds for the construction of highways and expressways are planned on the revenue side of the budget.
+In the Federation, borrowing and receipt from financial assets in the 2023 budget for KM 905 million are planned, a 2 per cent decrease compared with the 2022 budget.
+This is to be covered by short-term domestic borrowing (KM 360.0 million), long-term domestic borrowing (KM 330.0 million), loans received through the State (KM 115.0 million), and receipts from financial assets (KM 100.0 million).
+In addition, a KM 200 million surplus from the previous period and KM 169.7 million in earmarked transferred funds for the construction of highways and expressways are planned on the revenue side of the budget.

-On the expenditure side, the Federation budget foresees BAM 306.22 million for gross salaries and allowances (13% increase), BAM 33.3 million for employee contributions (15% increase), BAM 131.52 million for expenditures for material and service (1% increase), and BAM 4.577 billion for current transfers (22% increase).
-This includes transfers to social and veteran categories, pension funds, transfers to stabilize the economy, and transfers to lower levels of authority.
-Capital transfers are planned for BAM 325.1 million (2% increase).
-The Federation debt payment in the adopted budget totals BAM 1,122 billion (32% increase), of which foreign debt totals BAM 729.5 million (56% increase).
+On the expenditure side, KM 306.22 million is planned in the Federation budget for gross salaries and allowances (13 per cent increase), KM 33.3 million for employee contributions (15 per cent increase), KM 131.52 million for expenditures for material and service (1 per cent increase), and KM 4.577 billion for current transfers (22 per cent increase).
+This includes transfers to social and veteran categories, pension funds, transfers to stabilize the economy and transfers to lower levels of authority.
+Capital transfers for KM 325.1 million are planned (2 per cent increase).
+The Federation debt payment in the adopted budget totals KM 1.122 billion (32 per cent increase), of which foreign debt totals KM 729.5 million (56 per cent increase).

-On 16 February 2023, the Federation House of People adopted in a short procedure the law on changes to the law of basic social protection, protection of the civil victims of the war, and protection of families with children in the Federation of Bosnia and Herzegovina.
-Implementing this Law will start on 1 April 2023.
-It could have serious fiscal consequences on the adopted 2023 budget since the new financial obligation exceeds available funds (BAM 160 million) in the adopted budget by over 70%.
+On 16 February 2023, the House of Peoples of the Federation, in a short procedure, adopted the law on changes to the law of basic social protection, protection of the civil victims of the war and protection of families with children in the Federation of Bosnia and Herzegovina.
+The Law will come into force on 1 April 2023.
+It could have serious fiscal consequences on the adopted 2023 budget since the new financial obligation exceeds available funds (KM 160 million) in the adopted budget by over 70 per cent.

-The stability of budget payments in Republika Srpska was also primarily due to the sustained growth of indirect tax revenues and continued domestic borrowing.
-On November 2, 2022, the National Assembly of Republika Srpska (RSNA) adopted the 2023 Budget.
-It amounts to BAM 5.4 billion, an increase of 35% compared to the 2022 budget.
-The Republika Srpska Budget 2023 has been projected to mitigate the negative effects of inflation[1] on citizens and the economy.
-Almost half the budget funds are planned for pensions and civil servants’ salaries, BAM 1.545 billion and BAM 1.132 billion, respectively.
-The RS Government planned a 2023 budget deficit of BAM 261.2 million (1.7% of the estimated RS Gross Domestic Product/GDP for 2023).
-The RS Government planned long-term borrowing for BAM 1.1 billion and BAM 300 short-term borrowing, while a debt service for BAM 922 million is foreseen.
+The stability of budget payments in the Republika Srpska was also primarily due to the sustained growth in indirect tax revenues and continued domestic borrowing.
+On November 2, 2022, the National Assembly of the Republika Srpska adopted the 2023 budget.
+It amounts to KM 5.4 billion, an increase of 35 per cent as compared with the 2022 budget.
+The Republika Srpska budget for 2023 has been projected to mitigate the negative effects of inflation[1] on citizens and the economy.
+Almost half the budget funds are planned for pensions and civil servants’ salaries, KM 1.545 billion and KM 1.132 billion, respectively.
+The Government of the Republika Srpska planned a 2023 budget deficit of KM 261.2 million (1.7 per cent of the estimated Republika Srpska GDP for 2023).
+The Government of the Republika Srpska planned long-term borrowing of KM 1.1 billion and KM 300 short-term borrowing, while a debt service for KM 922 million is anticipated.

-Until now, the Government of Republika Srpska serviced its financial obligations regularly.
-The RS continues to operate in a fragile financial environment, financing almost a fourth of its regular budgetary needs through borrowing.
-The entity's authorities continued borrowing from the local capital market to cover the regular budgetary needs as planned in the 2023 budget.
-According to the Republika Srpska Ministry of Finance, the entity's total debt as of the end of 2022 amounted to BAM 6.4 billion, 46% of the estimated RS 2022 Gross Domestic Product (GDP).
+To date, the Government of the Republika Srpska has serviced its financial obligations regularly.
+The Republika Srpska continues to operate in a fragile financial environment, financing almost a quarter of its regular budgetary needs through borrowing.
+The entity’s authorities continued to borrow from the local capital market to cover the regular budgetary needs as planned in the 2023 budget.
+According to the Ministry of Finance of the Republika Srpska, the entity’s total debt as at the end of 2022 amounted to KM 6.4 billion, 46 per cent of the estimated Republika Srpska 2022 GDP.

-Specific International Obligations
+Specific international obligations